MGC Challenge

 Benchmark & Track

-1. Perform an annual community wide recycling, organics (yard and/or food waste), and solid waste audit which includes quantities and information on materials content.
+1. Perform an annual community-wide recycling, organics (yard and/or food waste), and solid waste audit which includes quantities and information on materials content.

 2. Set a community waste diversion goal.